Edgar-Donk/tkinter.ttk.style/README.md

 problems displaying in Windows.
 There is nothing sophisticated in the programming, create your colour aliases, create the new image with its background colour, then create the widget background with gradient, create the outer border and corners.
 The transparent outer corners are made next, followed by the highlights and shadow then the arrow.
 Finally we save and display the image.
 The colours and sizes are picked up directly from the original drawing.
-There are no arcs since at this size the results would be most unsatisfactory.
+There are no arcs since at this size since the results would be most unsatisfactory.

-In order to make a new widget it would be better to work at a much larger size, draw the widget, then save it at the reduced size.
+In order to make a new widget it would probably be better to work at a much larger size, draw the widget, then save it at the reduced size.
 When drawing at larger sizes there is no simple way to maintain the colour without using thick lines, since if we were to use a single pixel line in our large image, when we produce the final image the lines have a really washed-out colour.
 Say we choose a working image 9x as large our lines and corners will all need to be 9 pixels wide.
 At this level of magnification arcs can be used.
-We can also use polygons with an outside outline differing in colour to the internal fill.
 Unfortunately for us PIL ImageDraw cannot create thick arcs directly without resorting to two pieslices.
 In common with similar drawing programs one must make allowances for the line thicknesses and how the program places the line central axis.
 This applies both to lines and arcs.
 The problem with tkinter canvas is that we can only save images as pdf files, which either need to be converted or captured.
 In this respect PIL is far more flexible, as we have seen we can change the image size with or without a filter and save directly as a png image, the drawing shortcomings can be solved.

-When we tested our corners we found that the diagonal lines could produce a reasonable antialiasing effect if we made an enlarged image, then drew the corners with pieslice then reduced the image to the widget size.
+When we tested our corners we found that they could be produced with a reasonable antialiasing effect if we made an enlarged image, then drew the corners with pieslice afterwaeds reducing the image to the widget size.
+Using the corners image above we can find the closest match to the layout of the image widget using the correct gap size.
+With simple borders

 This leaves the antialiasing on the arrow to be resolved.
 Our approach is that any antialiasing pixel adjacent to one border pixel should be half the colour change to those adjacent to two border pixels, there can never be a situation where it is adjacent to three border pixels.
 We can treat the arrow and corners as separate entities as they are far enough apart as not to influence each other.
 If we draw the arrow in after the image has been resized